 There are three ways to add the honeydew flavor to the beverage: fresh melon, instant powder, or honeydew syrup.

 My favorite method by far is blending fresh honeydew.
-The milk tea tastes fresher.
+The boba tea just tastes fresher.
 I also get all the nutrients from the melon, making the drink more nutritious.

 Matcha Milk Tea